MustafaIsmail10/Talented/README.md

     * search github users database
     * allow you to organize the results and star interesting users
-    * It allows to add comments to eahc user
+    * It allows to add comments to each user

 ## Implementation